Guide to V2Ray configuration

 You can follow the instructions in this guide to build V2Ray without reading this user manual, but we don't recommend it.
 Because this guide is just to guide you on how to configure V2Ray.
 There are certain shortcuts compared to the user manual, and something is ignored.
 So we hope everyone spends to read the V2Ray user manual.

-Just starting to use V2Ray, what do you I to pay attention to?
+Just starting to use V2Ray, what do I need to pay attention to?

 Since many V2Ray users have experience with Shadowsocks, they can basically use V2Ray like Shadowsocks.
 However, V2Ray is not quite the same as Shadowsocks so that we will introduce the differences in usage.
 Please note that the difference does not mean good or bad.
-If a thing must have something owned by the same kind, then it has no meaning of existence.
+You are recommended to choose the configuration to fit your network environment.

 Client: V2Ray itself is just a kernel.
-The GUI client of V2Ray is mostly a shell called V2Ray kernel, similar to the relationship between Linux kernel and Linux operating system.
-But many clients of Shadowsocks are re-implemented the protocol by author.
+The GUI client of V2Ray is mostly a shell called V2Ray kernel, similar to the relationship between the Linux kernel and the Linux operating system.
+But many clients of Shadowsocks are re-implemented the protocol by the author.
 The content of this article does not involve the use of GUI clients at this moment.